 If you enter into an IVA, you’d need to let the insolvency practitioner (IP) dealing with your IVA know about your assets.

-Assets aren’t necessarily included in your IVA.
 Each IVA is different as it’s tailored to suit your situation.
 In most cases, you’ll be able to keep items like your phone, jewellery, car and home.

-If you own a car, you’ll usually be able to keep it, depending on the value.
+You’ll usually be able to keep it, depending on the value.
 Your insolvency practitioner will value the car to check how much it’s worth.

 If you own two or more cars, you may be expected to justify this to the IP.
-If there’s no valid reason for owning an extra car it may be sold so the money from the sale can go towards your IVA.
+If there’s no valid reason for owning an extra car, it may be sold so the money from the sale can go towards your IVA.

 If you have a car on hire purchase, it’s likely you’ll be able to keep making payments towards it so you can keep it.
 You will need to speak with the hire purchase company to check if they have a problem with you entering into an IVA.

 If the hire purchase agreement comes to an end during your IVA, the extra money that becomes available as a result will have to be paid towards your IVA.
 However, if the vehicle has to be handed back, you may be able to take out another agreement with the permission of the Insolvency Practitioner and the creditors, if it's essential to you.